Tax GuideAugust 12, 20256 min read

 Two traps to avoid

-- The 600 dollar test is the total for the year, not per payment.
+• The threshold is the total you paid for the year, not per payment.

 The deadline, and what's changing

 You have to get the 1099-NEC to both the contractor and the IRS by January 31.
 Missing it brings per-form penalties that climb the longer you wait, so the date is worth a calendar reminder.
-One change to know: the 600 dollar threshold has held for years and applies to your 2025 payments, but the 2025 tax law raises it to 2,000 dollars starting with payments you make in 2026.
-For now, 600 dollars is still the line.
+One change to know: the 600 dollar threshold that applied for years still governs your 2025 payments, but the 2025 tax law raised it to 2,000 dollars starting with payments you make in 2026.
+So for 2026 payments, 2,000 dollars is the line.

 1099 season without the scramble